rdtsc/codeeval-solutions/readme.md

 ## About

-This repository houses my personal solutions to [CodeEval's][ce] public problems in various programming languages.
+This repository houses my personal solutions to [CodeEval][ce]'s public problems in various programming languages.

 It is strongly encouraged that you do not view my solutions unless you've